Welcome to the venue information page for The Ageas Bowl, home of Southern Brave.

-Wherever possible our concessions and suppliers use biodegradable packaging and responsibly sourced products.
+Our concessions and suppliers use biodegradable packaging and responsibly sourced products wherever possible.

-We continue to investigate opportunities to generate green power onsite and will introduce EV charging points in our new supporter car parks.
+We continue investigating opportunities to generate green power onsite and will introduce EV charging points in our new supporter car parks.

 In 2022, 50% of our golf and cricket irrigation requirements were supplied through recycled greywater.

 By 2024, we plan to supply over 20,000 cubic metres of water for this purpose, completely removing our reliance on mains water while maintaining picture-perfect outfields, fairways and greens.

 Over the next ten years, we plan to plant over 15,000 trees across our site, providing a significant biodiversity gain and carbon capture opportunity.

 Alongside this, we will continue to manage thousands of existing trees and further offset our environmental impact.

 The Hundred is for everyone.
 We want everyone to feel welcome on our match days and to have a brilliant experience.
 Anti-social or discriminatory behaviour of any kind is unacceptable and will not be tolerated.
 Reporting these types of behaviour will help us to ensure The Hundred is a welcoming and inclusive competition and experience for everyone.